exercism/elm/concepts/result/about.md

 # About

-The `Result` type is the solution in the Elm language for error reporting and an enabler for error recovery.
-It is somewhat similar to the `Maybe` type, but where Maybe can be returned by functions that may fail, it doesn't tell you anything about why it failed.
-Result includes this context about why something failed.
+The `Result` type is the solution in the Elm language to error reporting and error recovery.
+It is somewhat similar to the `Maybe` type, but where `Maybe`'s `Nothing` encodes some kind of failure, it doesn't tell you anything about _why_ it failed. `Result` includes a context about why something failed.

 ## Definition and type variable